 We have various share-based compensation plans for our employees and non-employee directors.
 Our share-based compensation includes awards of phantom stock, restricted stock, and performance-based restricted stock units which are accounted for under ASC Topic 718, Compensation - Stock Compensation.
 All share-based compensation expense is presented in "Salaries, wages and benefits" for employees and "Miscellaneous expenses, net" for non-employee directors in the accompanying Statements of Operations.
-Total compensation expense recognized for all share-based compensation awards was \$11.1 million, \$15.9 million and \$15.0 million during 2023, 2022, and 2021, respectively.
-The total tax benefit recognized related to these awards was \$3.3 million, \$3.3 million and \$2.9 million during 2023, 2022, and 2021, respectively.
+Total compensation expense recognized for all share-based compensation awards was \$11.3 million, \$11.1 million and \$15.9 million during 2024, 2023, and 2022, respectively.
+The total tax benefit recognized related to these awards was \$6.9 million, \$3.3 million and \$3.3 million during 2024, 2023, and 2022, respectively.

-Awards of restricted stock, modified phantom stock and performance-based restricted stock units are accounted for as equity under ASC Topic 718.
-We recognize compensation cost, net of estimated forfeitures, for restricted stock awards and modified phantom stock awards on a straight-line basis over the requisite service period of each award.
+Awards of restricted stock, phantom stock and performance-based restricted stock units are accounted for as equity under ASC Topic 718.
+We recognize compensation cost, net of estimated forfeitures, for restricted stock awards and phantom stock awards on a straight-line basis over the requisite service period of each award.
 Compensation cost for performance-based restricted stock unit awards is recognized using the accelerated attribution method over the requisite service period of each award.
 At the end of each reporting period, we reassess the probability of achieving performance targets and changes to our initial assessment are reflected in the reporting period in which the change in estimate occurs.